 The last of our 3 fundamentals of aging is dynamic wrinkling.
 Repeated skin movements can lead to signs of aging.
 Similar to the old saying by our moms, “If you keep making that face, it will get stuck that way”, if you repeat a movement that results in a wrinkle enough times, you could end up with a more permanent wrinkle there.

 The most common areas to see this are on the forehead, in the frown, and around the eyes as crows feet.
 It makes sense, then, to reduce movement in these areas.
-The primary way to do this is with Botox or Dysport (and soon Xeomin).
+The primary way to do this is with Botox or Dysport, and Xeomin.

 Even if wrinkles are already present, I have seen them lessen and even disappear with consistent and repeated Botox treatments over time.